Greetings from sunny Florida.

 Thanks for taking the time out of your day, to peruse this article on “THE POLLOCK EXPERIMENT”.

-If you have any questions, feel free to ask in the comments, or hit me up on social media.
+If you have any questions, feel free to ask in the comments, or hit me up on my socials.

 Or email me via the contact link.